Eastleigh College's Adult Enrichment Programme offers a range of part-time learning opportunities for adults with

 Christmas Wreath Workshop

-This hands on course will allow you to create your own festive wreath.
-You will be shown how to sort…
+This hands on course will allow you to create your own Christmas wreath ready for the festive season.
+You…

 You will learn all the skills you need to prepare every day, family favourite meals for yourself and…